gaurabdg/PS2-Form-Filler/README.md

 # Running executable

+1. Download the repo ZIP
-Go into the root directory of the project and run from terminal/cmd `java -jar PS2_FormFiller-1.0-SNAPSHOT-jar-with-dependencies.jar <username> <password>`
+2. Go into the root directory of the project and run from terminal/cmd `java -jar PS2_FormFiller-1.0-SNAPSHOT-jar-with-dependencies.jar <flag> <username> <password> <path to modified pref sheet>`

+*flags*:
+`--fetch` for downloading the station data
+`--upload` to fill the form from your edited sheet

 # Building from source